mandulaj/MetavisionSDK_docker/README.md

 ## Build User image

-1. Make sure to have the following variables exported (eg. by placing them in your `.bashrc`):
+1. Make sure to have the following variables exported (eg. by placing them in your `.zshrc` or `.bashrc`):
 ```
 # This is your host user ID and group ID.
 The derived docker image user will be created with same ID in order to have same Read/Write permissions
 export USER_ID=`id -u`